rileywaters/data-512-a2/README.md

 ## Value Descriptions

-wp_wpds_politicians_by_country.csv and wp_wpds_countries-no_match.csv
+wp_wpds_politicians_by_country.csv

-These are the final cleaned and merged datasets with the ORES predictions.
-The latter contains only countries that were in one dataset but not the other.
-The former is the dataset used in the analysis.
+This is the final cleaned and merged dataset with the ORES predictions.

 | Value | Description |
 |-------|-------------|